IP address: Public address

 In a home situation, a public IP address is the IP address assigned to the home's network by the ISP.
 In this case, it is also locally visible by logging into the router configuration.

-Most public IP addresses change, and relatively often.
+Most public IP addresses change relatively often.
 Any type of IP address that changes is called a dynamic IP address.
 In home networks, the ISP usually assigns a dynamic IP.
-If an ISP gave a home network an unchanging address, it's more likely to be abused by customers who host websites from home, or by hackers who can try the same IP address over and over until they breach a network.
+If an ISP gave a home network an unchanging address, it is more likely to be abused by customers who host websites from home, or by hackers who can try the same IP address over and over until they breach a network.

-Firewalling

-For security and privacy considerations, network administrators often desire to restrict public Internet traffic within their private networks.
-The source and destination IP addresses contained in the headers of each IP packet are a convenient means to discriminate traffic by IP address blocking or by selectively tailoring responses to external requests to internal servers.
-This is achieved with firewall software running on the network's gateway router.
-A database of IP addresses of restricted and permissible traffic may be maintained in blacklists and whitelists, respectively.

 Address translation

 Multiple client devices can appear to share an IP address, either because they are part of a shared web hosting service environment or because an IPv4 network address translator (NAT) or proxy server acts as an intermediary agent on behalf of the client, in which case the real originating IP address is masked from the server receiving a request.
 A common practice is to have a NAT mask many devices in a private network.
 Only the public interface(s) of the NAT needs to have an Internet-routable address.

 The NAT device maps different IP addresses on the private network to different TCP or UDP port numbers on the public network.
 In residential networks, NAT functions are usually implemented in a residential gateway.
 In this scenario, the computers connected to the router have private IP addresses and the router has a public address on its external interface to communicate on the Internet.
 The internal computers appear to share one public IP address.